exercism/common-lisp/concepts/multiple-values/about.md

    (+ a b c)) ; => 6
 ```

+Note that the variables `a`, `b` and `c` are only in scope inside `multiple-values-bind`.

-Another useful macro is `nthvalue`.
+Another useful macro is `nth-value`.
 This is like `nth` for lists in that it returns the "nth" item from a set of multiple values:

 ```lisp
 (nth-value 0 (values 1 2 3 )) ; => 1